Follow by Email

 וַיָּרֵעוּ אֹתָנוּ הַמִּצְרִים וַיְעַנּוּנוּ וַיִּתְּנוּ עָלֵינוּ עֲבֹדָה קָשָׁה:

 The fact that Torah repeatedly uses the phrase inui with respect to slavery in Egypt suggests that lehem oni is related to the experience of inui.
-I believe this underlies both R. Shimon's opinion, as well as the "bread of affliction" translation.
+I believe the textual association of inui with the Egyptian bondage underlies R. Shimon's opinion, as well as KJV's "bread of affliction."

 אמר שמואל: (דברים טז) לחם עני (כתיב) ־ לחם שעונין עליו דברים. תניא נמי הכי לחם עני ־ לחם שעונין עליו דברים הרבה. דבר אחר: לחם עני ־ עני כתיב, מה עני שדרכו בפרוסה ־אף כאן בפרוסה. דבר אחר: מה דרכו של עני ־ הוא מסיק ואשתו אופה, אף כאן נמי ־ הוא מסיק ואשתו אופה.

-In fact, a core group of medieval commentaries (e.g., Rashbam, Ritva, Shibole Haleket) on the Haggada state that lahma anya -- the Aramaic translation of lehem oni -- refers to the meager bread that was baked in haste, or to the custom of breaking the matza into pieces.
+In fact, a core group of medieval commentaries (e.g., Rashbam, Ritva, Shibole Haleket) on the Haggada state that lahma anya -- Aramaic for lehem oni -- refers to the meager bread that was baked in haste, or to the custom of breaking the matza into pieces.
 No mention is made of matza as a staple of the Israelite diet in Egypt.

 The oldest source, I believe, identifying lahma anya with slave-food is the Orhot Hayyim (R. Aharon ha-Kohen of Lunel, France c.
 1300) on the Haggada.
-He names a Yosef Ha-Ezovi who cited a story supposedly told by Abraham ibn Ezra about his imprisonment in India.
-According to this account, the Ibn Ezra was given unleavened bread as a prisoner due to its tendency to linger in the digestive tract and the relatively small amount required to feel full.
+He mentions a tale recorded by Yosef Ha-Ezovi regarding Abraham ibn Ezra's imprisonment in India.
+According to this account, as a prisoner Ibn Ezra was given unleavened bread, due to its tendency to linger in the digestive tract and the relatively small amount required to satiate.
 So, Ha-Ezovi concludes, matza was the food given to the Israelites throughout the bondage of Egypt.
-Ha-Ezovi's story is also quoted by the Abudraham on the Haggada, though the captive in Abudraham's version is more generically named Ben Ezra, rather than Abraham ibn Ezra.
+Ha-Ezovi's story is also cited by the Abudraham in his commentary on the Haggada, though the captive in Abudraham's version is named Ben Ezra, rather than Abraham ibn Ezra.

-See also a fascinating treatment of this subject in Avigdor Shinan and Yair Zakovitch, Lo Kakh Katuv Ba-Tanakh (Tel Aviv: Yediot Aharonot, 2004), pp. 92ff.
-The authors argue that the lone reference in Deutoronmy to lehem oni represents an association of Passover matza with the hunger and oppression of the bondage.
-However, the lehem oni tradition of matza was almost completely repressed in favor of the more festive association of matza with the korban pesach and the haste of the exodus.
+See also the fascinating treatment of this subject in Avigdor Shinan and Yair Zakovitch, Lo Kakh Katuv Ba-Tanakh (Tel Aviv: Yediot Aharonot, 2004), pp. 92ff.
+The authors argue that the Torah's lone reference to lehem oni in Deuteronomy represents a tradition that associated Passover matza with the hunger and oppression of the bondage.
+However, the lehem oni tradition was eventually almost completely repressed in favor of the more festive linkage of matza with the korban pesach and the haste of the exodus.

 No comments: